nicholasjng/nanobind-bazel/README.md

 ## Bazel versions

 This library relies on the ability to pass inputs to the linker in `cc_library` targets, which became available starting in Bazel 6.4.0.
-For this reason, the minimum Bazel version compatible with this project is Bazel 6.4.0.
+Since the release of Bazel 8, the minimum Bazel version compatible with this project is Bazel 7.0.0.

 In general, since Bazel 7 enabled bzlmod by default, no more intentional development efforts are made to support the workspace system.